Organize Your Interior Design Client Experience Workflow: The Inquiry Phase

 Depending on your email service provider, this will look a little bit different, but I love setting up a rule or an autoresponder so that an automatic email goes out when someone sends an email in.
 For me, this looks like a thank you, my business hours, my email turnaround time, and then anything else I think might be helpful for them while they’re waiting for my response.

-This autoresponse can also have a link to your contact form so they can fill that out.
-Again, it is so important to have this information from a potential client otherwise you’re going in without knowing anything about the project (and potentially wasting time!).
+This autoresponse can also include a link to your contact form so they can fill it out.
+Again, it is so important to have this information from a potential client; otherwise, you’re going in without knowing anything about the project (and potentially wasting time!).

 If Potential Clients Call You For More Information*: